Ries1ing/-CameraComponent/README.md

 - Terraform (maybe?)
 - A course on MLOps
 - A course on Scala/Spark
-- An intermediate course on Tensorflo
+- An intermediate course on Tensorflow/PyTorch
+- A course on